Notices and News

 - 85% of all Downtown Manhattan access trips are made by mass transit

 - The Fulton Center will be home to over 65,000 square feet of new retail and commercial space

 - There were over 350 unique terra cotta molds used for the restoration of the historic Corbin Building

-- The Sky-Reflector Net system will have 952 uniquely shaped reflective panels that will help re-distribute natural light
+- The Sky Reflector-Net system has 952 uniquely shaped reflective panels that will help re-distribute natural light

 Prior to the Fulton Center project, passengers had to maneuver through a complicated series of ramps, stairs, and passageways to access their trains, with frequent bottlenecks at the busy to transfer point.
 Platform overcrowding and lack of ADA accessibility also made the complex difficult to navigate.

-The Fulton Center will feature open direct paths, widened corridors, and new mezzanines to separate entering, exiting, and transferring customers.
+The Fulton Center features open direct paths, widened corridors, and new mezzanines to separate entering, exiting, and transferring customers.

-This will better distribute passengers, decrease overcrowding, and vastly reduce train loading and unloading delays, improving the overall customer experience.
+This better distributes passengers, decreases overcrowding, and vastly reduces train loading and unloading delays, improving the overall customer experience.
 For a look at all the improvements click here.